Pittsburgh Restricts Use Of Assault-Style Weapons, Setting Up Court Fight

 BREAKING: The @NRA helped #Pittsburgh residents file a lawsuit today challenging the city's new ban on commonly owned magazines that hold more than 10 rounds of ammunition. #2A https://t.co/KIbUzEdWOs— NRA (@NRA) April 9, 2019

 Pittsburgh tried to regulate assault-style rifles over 20 years ago.
 But the courts have rejected those laws.
-State judges ruled that gun laws can only be regulated in the state's capital.
+State judges ruled that gun laws can be regulated only in the state's capital.

 Mayor Bill Peduto has said it is time for the city to do something about the city's gun laws.
 "If we didn't challenge laws, women wouldn't be able to vote," Peduto said after the signing.